getnikola/nikola/docs/manual.rst

     hyphenation disabled by default.

 nocomments
     Set to "True" to disable comments.
-Example:

 pretty_url
     Set to "False" to disable pretty URL for this page.
-Example:

 previewimage
     Designate a preview or other representative image path relative to BASE_URL